 - Actions the contractor is (and is not) responsible for.
 Make sure to ask for what’s called a “broom clause,” obligating the contractor to leave a clean site and deal with any stains or spills.

 Completing the Job: A Checklist

 Here’s a list points to verify before you acknowledge the job as complete and make final payments.

 - All work conforms with standards stated in the contract, and meets with your approval.

 - The work area and completed building are clean, and no materials, tools or equipment have been left about.

 - Any building or site inspections required by local regulations have been done and passed, and you have documentation of each.

 Feedback – Your Views Have Value

 When the job is finished, it’s an enormous help to others if you make a record of your experience.
-One way to do this is to revisit the Better Business Bureau website, and any business review or ratings sites you checked during your contractor hunt.
+One way to do this is to revisit the Better Business Bureau website, Google business pages, Yelp, and any business review or ratings sites you checked during your contractor hunt.
 If your experience was rough, others will be forewarned.
 If your home kit building experience was a big success, make it well known – you’ll be doing the contractor and future contractor hunters a real service.